amitleshed/LLMTape/README.md

 **LLMTape** is a lightweight Ruby gem for testing code that calls Large Language Models.
 It works like a cassette tape: record an API call once, then replay it forever.

-🔒 Deterministic tests — no more flaky network calls or changing model outputs in CI.

-⚡ Fast & cheap — hit the API only when you want to refresh a tape.

-📼 Fixture-based — stores requests and responses in human-readable YAML.

-🧪 Seamless — wrap any LLM client call in LLMTape.use("name") { ... }.

 ---

 ## 🌟 Features